Seiten

 What are the requirements for the L Blanket visa?

-First of all, it is mandatory to have a so-called L Blanket registration.
-In addition, the following access requirements must be met:
+First of all, it is mandatory to have a so-called L Blanket registration for the group of companies (granted by the USCIS).

 • The L-1 visa is company-bound, i.e. officially the US company submits the application for future employees.
 With this visa, the foreign person can only work for the US company that submitted the application.
 The only exception is the so-called "Off-site Employment" which permits the deployment of employees at the customer's premises under certain conditions.

-• The planned deployment of employees must be an intra-company transfer.
+• The planned deployment of employees must be an intracompany transfer.
 The foreign company (where the employees are currently employed) and the US location (where the employees are to be deployed) must have a qualifying relationship.
 The proof is submitted to the L Blanket proceedings on the fact that both business units are listed on the L Blanket.

 • Employees who receive an L-1 visa can continue to be paid by the foreign company or by the US location.
 A US employment contract or a US assignment contract is not mandatory, but possible.
 Also, foreign employment contracts may continue for the work assignment.